Nazi plunder: Immediate aftermath

 The Allies created special commissions, such as the MFAA organization to help protect famous European monuments from destruction and, after the war, to travel to formerly Nazi-occupied territories to find Nazi art repositories.
 In 1944 and 1945, one of the greatest challenges for the "Monuments Men" was to keep Allied forces from plundering and "taking artworks and sending them home to friends and family"; When "off-limits" warning signs failed to protect the artworks the "Monuments Men" started to mark the storage places with white tape, which was used by Allied troops as a warning sign for unexploded mines.
 They recovered thousands of objects, many of which had been pillaged by the Nazis.

 The Allies found these artworks in over 1,050 repositories in Germany and Austria at the end of World War II.
 In summer 1945, Capt.
 Walter Farmer became the collecting point's first director.
 The first shipment of artworks arriving at Wiesbaden Collection Point included cases of antiquities, Egyptian art, Islamic artifacts, and paintings from the Kaiser Friedrich Museum.
 The collecting point also received materials from the Reichsbank and Nazi-looted, Polish, liturgical collections.
 At its height, Wiesbaden stored, identified, and restituted approximately 700,000 individual objects, including paintings and sculptures, mainly to keep them away from the Soviet Army and wartime reparations.

 The Allies collected the artworks and stored them in collecting points, in particular the Central Collection Point in Munich until they could be returned.
 The identifiable works of art, that had been acquired by the Germans during the Nazi rule, were returned to the countries from which they were taken.
 It was up to the governments of each nation if and under which circumstances they would return the objects to the original owners.

 When the Munich collection point was closed, the owners of many of the objects had not been found.
 Nations were also unable to find all the owners or to verify that they were dead.
 There are many organizations put in place to help return the stolen items taken from the Jewish people.
-For example: Project Heart, the World Jewish Restitution Organization, and the Conference on Jewish Material Claims Against Germany.
-Depending on the circumstances, these organizations may receive the art works in lieu of the heirs.
+For example: the World Jewish Restitution Organization, Project Heart, and the Conference on Jewish Material Claims Against Germany.
+Depending on the circumstances, these organizations may receive the artworks in lieu of the heirs.